-Cash flow entails the movement of funds in and out of a business.
-This information should be tracked on a weekly, monthly or quarterly basis to identify where a business is currently from a financial standpoint and where it will be several months in the future.
+It's important to regularly track the movement of funds in and out of your organization to identify where your business is from a financial standpoint and where it will be in several months.

-Negative cash flow.
-This means the cash going out of your business is greater than incoming cash.
+- Negative cash flow: The cash leaving your business is greater than incoming cash.

 Projecting cash flow

-As the year unfolds, a company then updates cash flow projections to adequately reflect recent developments in expenses and profits.
-Comparing budgeted cash flows to actual deposits and expenditures will help in more accurately projecting cash flow in the following months.
-Even the most practiced of organizations find their forecasts change on a regular basis, thus prompting frequent revisiting.
+As the year unfolds, you should update your cash flow projections to accurately reflect developments in expenses and profits.
+Comparing budgeted cash flows to actual deposits and expenditures will help you predict cash flow later.

-For many small businesses, staying on top of cash flow management is a difficult thing, especially with the number of expenses faced each day.
-In the event of a cash flow deficit, companies have a number of finance options to work through difficult times until deposits start to come in.
-The following practices are quite common among businesses of all sizes:
+For many small businesses, staying on top of cash flow management is hard.
+In the event of a cash flow deficit, companies have a number of options for until deposits start to come in.
+Here are six solutions:

-- Apply for a line of credit from a banking institution
+- Apply for a line of credit from a bank institution.

-- Finance the purchasing of equipment through leasing or loans
+- Finance the purchase of equipment through leasing or loans.